ryatoa/panther-docs/panther/sending-events/aws.md

 * Click the ![Invoke button](./media/invoke.png) button to send the event.

-* Verify in your Panther console that the event was received (it may take a couple of seconds)
+* Verify in your Panther Console that the event was received (it may take a couple of seconds)

 ![EC2 event arrived in Panther](./media/example-ec2-in-panther.png)